 Charlie and Alison have been drawing patterns on coordinate grids.
 Can you picture where the patterns lead?

 Start with a large square, join the midpoints of its sides, you'll see four right angled triangles.
 Remove these triangles, a second square is left.
 Repeat the operation.
 What happens?

-Can you mark 4 points on a flat surface so that there are only two
+Can you mark 4 points on a flat surface so that there are only two different distances between them?